 You know what they say, when you look the part, you feel the part.
-But an upland hunting jacket is not just nice apparel, it’s part of your hunting equipment.
+But an upland hunting jacket is not just nice apparel, it’s thermal insulation for your next outdoor excursion.

-Just as important as your upland hunting boots or your shooting gloves.
+Just as important as your upland boots or your shooting gloves.

-There’s an array of upland hunting jackets out there and most of them look very nice, but what we’ve got for you here are some product reviews of our Top 5, and a buying guide explaining what you need to be on the lookout for in choosing your hunting jacket/s.
+There’s an array of bird stalking coats out there and most of them look very nice, but we have done the thorough research on our top 5 product reviews, and a buying guide explaining what you need to be on the lookout for in choosing your next outdoor jacket/s.

 We also have some answers to your most frequently asked questions.

-While there are female jackets available, for the purpose of this article we’ve focused on men’s upland hunting jackets.
+While there are female jackets available, for the purpose of this article we’ve focused on men’s upland coats.

-This is a really good one for hunting in bad weather, its’ windproof and waterproof with a drawstring hood.
+This is a really good one for bad weather, its’ windproof and waterproof with a drawstring hood.
 It even has waterproof zippers.
 Really stands up to the elements.